 Why not use Facebook as a way to help them with said health issue — before they ever step inside your practice and be known as the expert before they even meet you?

 For example, let’s say you have a physio practice and one of the main issues you see in your patients is back pain.
 You could make a video outlining your top tips for relieving back pain and how patients can get more comfortable as well as alleviate their symptoms right now and in between visits.

-And building trust and showing your patients who you are and how you can help them?
+How your patients who you are and how you can help them!

 It makes them far more likely to come to you when they’re ready to choose a practice.

 Sharing Your “Hero’s Journey”

 And whatever that reason is, it’s the driving force behind everything you do.

 And that driving force?
 THAT’S what patients are going to connect to.

 There are plenty of other practitioners who do what you do, so if you want to drive patients into YOUR practice, you need to show them your “why.”